More than 200 people join for a celebration of heritage and culture

 Categories: Racial Justice

 Tags: Alonzo Johnson, anisha hackney, Carlton Johnson, celebration, covid-19, denise anderson, emancipation proclamation, juneteenth, kathryn threadgill, Lynne Foreman, presbyterian center, rara tou limen dance company, reedy chapel-ame church, Shanea Leonard, tamron keith, Valerie Izumi

-Ministries: Gender & Racial Justice, African American Intercultural Congregational Support
+Ministries: Gender, Racial and Intercultural Justice, African American Intercultural Congregational Support